 This technique was named after French physicist Hippolyte Fizeau (1819-1896).
 This theory is the most common form of interferometry used in the visible optical polishing environment.
 Many interferometer manufacturers in the industry use this methodology combined with various accessories to allow users to analyze the surfaces down to the wavelength level.

-How it works: This system is usually setup with a HeNe laser at 633nm.
+How it works: This system is usually set up with a HeNe laser at 633nm.
 The diagram below reflects a 514nm laser.
-The beam is split and then the test piece reflection is compared with the reflection of the reference surface.
-Generally, the reference surface would typically consist of a transmission sphere and the test piece would be an optical component being measured.
-The interferences are then analyzed, typically represented by half of the wavelength of the source being used.
+The beam is split, and then the test piece reflection is compared with the reflection of the reference surface.
+Generally, the reference surface would typically consist of a transmission sphere, and the test piece would be an optical component being measured.
+The interferences are then analyzed, usually represented by half of the wavelength of the source being used.
 This is known as a fringe.

 Many optics now require more precision than the human eye can detect and with customers requiring specific data on each lens it is critical to be able to quantify the power and irregularity measurements of each optic measured.
 This is where a Phase Shifting interferometer is crucial.